 A healthy writing process is one that feels relaxed, neutral and where you fully trust your different creative stages.

-This is a huge topic and one that my next course on arranging is about.
-So I won’t cover too much here as I can’t do it justice in summary.
+This is a huge topic so I won’t cover too much here as I can’t do it justice in summary.

 Arranging can mean many things and depends on what you consider to be the ‘writing’ stage.
 For example:

 If you’re someone who writes extensive piano/guitar (etc) arrangements as part of your ‘writing’ phase - you’ll probably consider arranging to be more closely linked to orchestration or the assigning of instruments to different parts.

 Alternatively, if you’re someone who writes primarily in a lead sheet style (chords, melody & rhythm only) you’ll need to add more depth to your arrangement by creating parts as well as assigning instruments/voices to them.